 This document outlines scoring responsibilities.
 Please read this carefully!
 Ask if you have any questions!

-Race committee (RC) is staffed by volunteers on a weekly basis.
+Race committee (RC) is staffed by volunteers on a weekly basis (sign-up sheet).
 RC's responsibilities include:

 MFA runs two divisions, the top-ranked racers in A Fleet, and the other racers in B Fleet.